4zt3ch/4zt3ch/README.md

-- 👋 Hi, I’m @4zt3ch
+- 👋 Hey
 -
 - 👀 I’m interested in ...
-Capture the Flags, RE, Malware Analysis, Cryptography
+Capture the Flags, RE, Malware Analysis, Cryptography, Programming
 -
-- 🌱 I’m currently learning ... python and cybersecurity engineering.
+- 🌱 I’m currently learning ... python and assembly.
 -
 - 💞️ I’m looking to collaborate on ... cybersecurity with python projects.
 -
 - 📫 How to reach me ...
-Discord = azt3ch
+Discord @melmoths_laboratory